edgelesssys/constellation/docs/docs/workflows/upgrade.md

 When applying an upgrade, backup files of Constellation-managed Custom Resource Definitions, Custom Resources, and Terraform state are created.
 The Terraform state backup can be used to restore previous resources in case an upgrade misconfigured or erroneously deleted a resource.
-The Custom Resource backup files can be used to restore Custom Resources manually (e.g. via `kubectl apply`) if the automatic migration of those resources fails.
+The Custom Resource (Definition) backup files can be used to restore Custom Resources and Definitions manually (e.g. via `kubectl apply`) if the automatic migration of those resources fails.

 ## Check the status